Tour Length

 Anthony Ham

-8 Questions About Etosha Self-Drive Safaris
+8 Questions About Etosha Self-drive Safaris

-1Is a self-drive safari in Etosha safe?
+1Is a self-drive trip in Etosha safe?

 “As long as you drive carefully, follow national park rules and remain on the official tracks, an Etosha self-drive safari is, in our opinion, extremely safe.
-Take care when driving in areas where there are animals, especially elephants: never get too close and always approach any wildlife encounter with caution.
+Take care when driving in areas where there are animals, especially elephants.
+Never get too close and always approach any wildlife encounter with caution.
 You should also never leave your vehicle unless you are stopped in a designated area, such as a fenced campsite.
 And you should always drive in a manner that is suitable for the road conditions.
 That means keeping your speed down on all unpaved roads: 40km per hour (25mi per hour) should be your maximum speed.
 Apart from the dangers posed by wildlife that can cross suddenly, it’s also easier to lose control when braking and turning off-road if you’re driving too quickly.
 If you keep all of these things in mind (namely, drive carefully, stay in your vehicle and take care when driving near animals), you should have no trouble staying safe in Etosha.”

-“Experience in driving a 4x4 is not essential for exploring Etosha National Park, because most of the tracks are usually in excellent condition.
+“Experience in driving a 4x4 vehicle is not essential for exploring Etosha National Park, because most of the tracks are usually in excellent condition.
 That said, you can never have too much experience when going on a self-drive safari in a 4x4 vehicle, whether that’s in Etosha or anywhere else.
-Such practical knowledge would be valuable if you’re visiting after the rains, when driving conditions are a little more perilous.
+Such practical knowledge would be valuable if you’re visiting after the rains, when driving conditions are a little more risky.
 The more experience you have, the more it also means you can explore beyond Etosha and across northern Namibia.
-However, for the most part you’ll have no trouble driving around Etosha, even if you’ve never driven a 4x4 before.
+However, for the most part you’ll have no trouble driving around Etosha, even if you’ve never driven a 4x4 vehicle before.
 When the tracks are dry, you could even get around most of the park in a 2x2 vehicle without much difficulty.”

 5How much does an Etosha self-drive safari cost?

 “The cost of an Etosha self-drive safari starts at US$150 per person per day and can go up to US$500 per person per day, or even more.
-Variable costs include whether you are camping or staying in luxury accommodation, the type of vehicle you are renting, and the number of people in your traveling party.
+Variable costs include whether you are camping or staying in luxury accommodations, the type of vehicle you are renting, and the number of people in your traveling party.
 As a general rule, the more people there are in your group, the lower the per-person price will be.”

 6What should I do when I encounter animals?

-“You should always take the utmost care when driving close to wildlife on your 4x4 safari in Etosha.
-There are no fences separating the roads and tracks from the rest of the park and animals can be unpredictable in their movements: they can cross without warning, and often do so at speed.
+“You should always take the greatest care when driving close to wildlife on your 4x4 safari in Etosha.
+There are no fences separating the roads and tracks from the rest of the park and animals can be unpredictable in their movements.
+They can cross without warning, and often do so at speed.
 If you drive slowly at all times, you reduce the risk to you and to the animals.
 You should also avoid getting too close to the animals while you’re in your vehicle.
 I’ve lost count of the number of times that I’ve seen safari vehicles crowding the animals, which can cause stress to the animals and even result in a dangerous situation.
 You need to be especially careful around elephants: approach with caution, keep a safe distance away and never place yourself between different members of the herd.
 The latter is particularly true when it comes to adult elephants and their offspring.”

 7Will I have roadside assistance in case of a breakdown?

 “If you’re in a rental vehicle and it breaks down while you’re driving through Etosha, your first call should be to the company you hired the vehicle from.
 Make sure you get a 24-hour emergency number (preferably a mobile or cell-phone number) from the company when you pick up your vehicle.
-The level of assistance they are able to provide will vary from one company to the next, but they are best placed to advise you what your next step should be.
+The level of assistance they provide varies from one company to the next, but they are best placed to advise you on what your next step should be.
 There is an Automobile Association of Namibia, but you need to join as a member before beginning your journey.
-Otherwise, the costs of a callout can be exorbitant, wait times in the area can take hours and even days, and they may be unwilling to enter the national park.
+Otherwise, the costs of a callout can be very expensive, wait times in the area can take hours and even days, and they may be unwilling to enter the national park.
 Importantly, if you’re inside the park, remember to stay inside your vehicle while waiting for assistance.
 If you need to leave the vehicle, ask for help from another vehicle to take you where you need to go.”

 8Etosha Reviews